themosis/documentation/helpers.md

 * **param** _string_
 * **return** _string_

 Escapes HTML entities in a string.
-This function uses underneeth the `htmlentities()` php core function
+This function uses the `htmlentities()` PHP core function.

 ```php
 //todo